slfnk/vibe-guide-sma/places.md

 - Price: $
 - Location: 20.9155949, -100.7424595
 - Google Maps: https://www.google.com/maps/place/?q=place_id:ChIJXa2Cs0xRK4QR9jMYt8pKHRg
-Often overshadowed by the fame of Andy's Tacos, these are superb tacos that might even get the edge in the salsa and (featherweight) tortilla departments.
+Often overshadowed by the fame of Andy's Tacos on one street over, these are superb tacos that *might* even have an edge on Andy's with their flavorful salsas and unusually lightweight tortillas, which help focus the attention on the succulent fillings.

 ---